-The American and Australian training profiles we’ve discussed here also received support in a Swedish study from the 1980s.
-This study found an almost spookily linear correlation between time spent training and results in marathon races.
-Completing a marathon race in under three hours on average required running for 45–50 miles a week.
-The study also showed that the global elite, almost without exception, ran 105–135 miles a week.
+The American and Australian training personalities we’ve discussed here also received support in a Swedish study from the 1980s.
+This study found an almost spookily linear correlation between time spent training and marathon race results.
+Completing a marathon race in under three hours required running for 45–50 miles a week on average.
+The study also showed that the global elite—almost without exception—ran 105–135 miles a week.

-Distance training appears to have a lower aerobic effect compared to interval training, at least for those who’re already in great shape.
-However, its effect on movement economy is better; something we established in previous chapters as being the most important parameter for swimming fast over all distances.
-Moreover, most swimmers find that a solid background with many long training sessions makes them better at handling shorter, high-intensity sessions.
+Distance training appears to have a lower aerobic effect compared to interval training, at least for those already in great shape.
+However, distance training is better for movement economy, something we established in previous chapters as being the most important parameter for swimming fast over all distances.
+Moreover, most swimmers find that a solid base of many long training sessions makes them better at handling shorter, high-intensity sessions.

-The map over swimming and training conditions have changed a lot since the 1970s.
+The terrain of swimming and training methods has changed a lot since the 1970s.
 More nations than ever before now make it to the podium.
 Almost all championship medals in the 1970s were won by Americans, Soviets and East Germans.
 Today we find medalists from Norway, Zimbabwe, South Africa, Brazil, Tunisia, Trinidad and South Korea.

 Apart from that, there are also more distances to compete in today.
-A new distance was introduced in the program for the 1988 Olympics in Seoul: One length.
-50 meters freestyle.
-Naturally, everyone swam 50 meters from time to time.
-And every good swimmer on 100 meters was also able to compete in half the distance.
+A new distance was introduced in the program for the 1988 Olympics in Seoul: one length, 50m freestyle.
+Naturally, everyone swam 50 meters from time to time, and every good swimmer in 100 meters was also able to compete in half the distance.
 At the same time, the new distance also attracted a bunch of odd birds.

-One of the first specialists on 50 meters was Dano Halsall.
+One of the first specialists in 50 meters was Dano Halsall.
 He competed in three Olympics for Switzerland, which he chose to represent instead of his father’s native Jamaica.
 Halsall had muscles fit for a body builder, a shaved head and a gold chain weighing half a pound around his neck.

-Halsall was an impressive figure: Standing 6’3’’ tall, weighing 200 pounds and with shoulders as broad as those of a heavyweight boxer.
-After races, he liked to indulge himself in a cigarette.
-While his competitors used to over-distance training warmed up by swimming for 45 minutes, Halsall jumped up and down on the diving board for 30 seconds and did three sets of pushups before gliding through the water for 200 meters.
+Halsall was an impressive figure—standing 6’3’’ tall, weighing 200 pounds, with shoulders as broad as those of a heavyweight boxer.
+After races, he liked to indulge in a cigarette.
+While his competitors used to distance training warmed up by swimming for 45 minutes, Halsall jumped up and down on the diving board for 30 seconds and did three sets of push-ups before gliding through the water for 200 meters.

-One of his hallmarks was his kangaroo-like jump from the starting block, which he in 1985 followed by swimming so fast that he broke the 50 meters freestyle world record with a lightning-fast 22.52.
+One of his hallmarks was his kangaroo-like jump from the starting block.
+In 1985, he followed this jump with swimming so fast that he broke the 50m freestyle world record with a lightning-fast 22.52.
 He left conventionally trained swimmers behind, such as Robin Leamy whose world record Halsall broke.
-Sure, Leamy was 6’1’’, but he only weighed 175 pounds.
-Rowdy Gaines, the world record holder in 100 meters freestyle, only weighed 160 pounds.
+Sure, Leamy was 6’1’’, but he weighed only 175 pounds.
+Rowdy Gaines, the world record holder in 100m freestyle, weighed only 160 pounds.

 Today, swimmers compete in 50 meters in all swimming styles at the world championships, the European championships and so on.
-In the stripped-down Olympic program, however, there’s only room for 50 meters freestyle.
+In the stripped-down Olympic program, however, there’s only room for 50m freestyle.
 This distance differs physiologically from the others.
 It takes a good swimmer between 20 and 30 seconds to swim 50 meters, regardless of swimming style.
-In the case of longer distances, the working muscles need oxygen in order to maintain their contraction speed.
+In longer distances, the working muscles need oxygen to maintain their contraction speed.
 The faster a movement pattern is carried out, the faster the consumed oxygen needs to be replaced with new oxygen.
 When Olympic gold medalist Nathan Adrian swims 50 meters, he doesn’t breathe at all.
 Over 100 meters, he only breathes on every other arm stroke.